 | Vidzeme | 16,470 | 26,124 | 246 |

-Pine in central Latvia delivers 263 m³/ha against 227 in Kurzeme, a 16% gap or roughly €2,900/ha of extra gross stumpage revenue across the 100-year horizon.
-The driver is Pierīga's better site indexes: light sandy-loam soils with deep groundwater are an ideal pine substrate.
+Pine in central Latvia delivers 263 m³/ha against 227 in Kurzeme.
+The gap is 16%, or roughly €2,900/ha of additional gross stumpage revenue across a 100-year horizon.
+The driver is Pierīga's better site indexes: light sandy-loam soils with deep groundwater are an ideal pine substrate (Silava, site index tables).

 Aspen and alders: the underrated segment